- In all, 27 Baltimore correctional officers have been charged in the scheme

 "Correctional officers were in bed with BGF inmates," said U.S. Attorney Rod Rosenstein.

-Rosenstein seemed to mean that both literally and figuratively, court documents show.
+Rosenstein seemed to mean that literally and figuratively, court documents show.
 According to one indictment, alleged gang member Tavon White had a sexual relationship with four jail guards while he was incarcerated.

 One of the guards had "Tavon" tattooed on her wrist, the indictment said.